shubhsherl/eldermarketings/Readme.md

 * Theme colors can be set in *Data* / *Site* / *theme*
 * The main colors are set and variants of them are computed
 * The colors will update on the next build

+### Image Optimization with ImgBot

+* The repository is configured with ImgBot to automatically optimize images
+* ImgBot will raise a PR whenever new images are committed to the repository
+* Configuration details:
+  * Runs on every commit with new images (`"schedule": "onCommit"`)
+  * Uses aggressive compression for maximum optimization
+  * Ignores vendor and node_modules directories
+  * Minimum 10KB size reduction required for optimization
+  * Configuration stored in `.imgbotconfig` file in the root directory